jcs-instructor/mobtimer/vscode-extension.md

 ## Must Haves for Ethan & Joel

 - [ ] Join, and see all default fields
-  - [ ] WIP: Handle wss://localhost:4000/mobname (see mobSocketServer.ts TODO comment)
+  - [ ] WIP: Handle wss://localhost:4000/mobname (see mobSocketServer.ts TODO comment which includes sample code)
   - [ ] Time remaining in sidebar and bottom
   - [ ] Duration
   - [ ] Participants